tuncerkaan/IT537/README.md

 # IT537 - Front End Web Development

-This repository created resources for the Sabanci University Master's Degree in Information Technology for Professionals program.
+This repository created for the Sabanci University Master's Degree in Information Technology for Professionals program.